 Conducting routine inspections

-A property manager will inspect your property on a regular basis and keep you up-to-date with inspection reports.
+A property manager will inspect your property on a regular basis and keep you up-to-date with regular and routine inspection reports.
 These can help you identify any upcoming short-term repairs and long-term capital expenses that need to be addressed, which is incredibly helpful when you’re estimating your budget for maintenance costs.

 Paying your bills